Continuing Education Activity

-Several medications have been linked to suicidal behavior, and this has prompted the United States Food and Drug Administration (FDA) to require a black box warning on several prescription medications which include analgesics, anticonvulsants, and antidepressants.
+Several medications have been linked to suicidal behavior, which has prompted the United States Food and Drug Administration (FDA) to require a black box warning on several prescription medications, including analgesics, anticonvulsants, and antidepressants.

 - Antidepressants: Several studies have shown a link between antidepressant use in childhood and teenagers to self-destructive behavior.
 Such an association has also been reported in adults.
 Thus, clinicians should be very vigilant in monitoring these patients after starting therapy.

 - Anticonvulsants: Reports of suicidal behavior after initiating anticonvulsant therapy have persisted for over 2 decades.
 Drugs like lamotrigine, gabapentin, tiagabine, and oxcarbazepine have been linked to an increased risk for self-harm or even violent death.

 - Analgesics: The analgesic tramadol has also been associated with a risk of self-harm.
 In 2010, the FDA added a warning to the label that the drug has the potential of causing self-harm.

 - Smoking cessation medications: One of the newer anti-smoking drugs, varenicline, is also known to be associated with self-injurious behaviors and is not recommended as first-line therapy for people who want to quit smoking and have a history of mental illness.

 - Glucocorticoids and anabolic steroids: It has been known for many years that both glucocorticoids and a number of anabolic steroids can induce rage and self-destructive behavior.
 Many professional wrestlers have committed suicide over the past 3 decades, and it is believed that this is because of anabolic steroid use.